axonivy/am-charts-sample/README.md

 # amChartsSample
-An ivy project with some sample dialogs with integrated amsCharts
+An Axon.ivy8.0 project with some sample dialogs with integrated amsCharts